sjovic/library/tech9/day2/README.md

 Adding persistence layer
 ------------------------

-In continuation of developing the library project, today we will implement the persistance layer and thus store our data to MySql database server.
+In continuation of developing the library project, today we will implement the persistence layer and thus store our data to MySql database server.
 Also, a validator will be added for validation of publish dates.

 Reading